 Figure 2.
 Partial effects of environmental parameters on proportion of M. trossulus in mixed settlements (Ptros) evaluated by the GAM fitted (Model 1).
 A-C. Dependency of Ptros on distance to the nearest port (DistPort, A), wind exposure (Fetch, B), distance to the nearest river (DistRiver, C) and salinity at low tide (Salinity, D).
-The gray ribbons represent 95% confidence intervals.
-The dotted horizontal lines indicating partial effect equal to zero are given to show the wiggling of the fitted curves.
-Points on panels A-D reflect partial residuals but not the raw data.
-E-F. Dependency Ptros on combinations of categorical predictors.
+Gray ribbons represent 95% confidence intervals.
+Dotted horizontal lines indicating zero partial effect are given to show the wiggling of the fitted curves.
+Points on panels A-D show partial residuals, not raw data.
+E-F. Dependency of Ptros on combinations of categorical predictors.
 Partial effects of substrate (bottom vs algae) and status of the nearest port (active vs abandoned) when the nearest river is small (E) or large (F).
 Whiskers represent 95% confidence intervals.
 Red solid lines indicating a partial effect of 0.5 are provided to facilitate visual comparison of panels E and F.

-According to the model, Ptros decreased both with DistPort (Fig. 3 A) and with Fetch (Fig. 3, B), i.e. proportion of MT was higher near ports and in surf-protected areas.
-PortStatus also had a significant effect: predicted Ptros was higher near active ports than near abandoned ones (Fig. 3 E, F).
-The curvilinear dependence of Ptros on salinity can be described as follows.
-Within the range of low to “normal” salinity (24 ppt in the White Sea) the predicted Ptros decreases with salinity but again increases at higher salinities (up to 30 ppt in the data) (Fig. 3, D).
-Further, the predicted Ptros was higher near large rivers than near small ones.
-Finally, the value of Ptros was higher on the algal substrate than on the bottom one (Fig. 1 C, D; Fig. 3 E, F).
-As already mentioned, distance to the nearest river did not affect Ptros (Fig 3 C).
 151

 According to the model, Ptros decreased both with DistPort (Fig. 3 A) and with Fetch (Fig. 3, B).
 This means that the proportion of MT was higher near ports and in surf-protected areas.
 PortStatus also had a significant effect: predicted Ptros was higher near active ports than near abandoned ones (Fig. 3 E, F).
-The curvilinear dependence of Ptros on salinity can be described as follows: predicted Ptros decreases with salinity in the range from low to “normal” salinity (24 ppt in the White Sea) and increases again at higher salinities (up to 30 ppt in the data) (Fig. 3, D).
+The curvilinear dependence of Ptros on salinity can be described as follows: predicted Ptros decreases with salinity in the range from low to “normal” salinity (24 ppt in the White Sea) and increases again at higher salinities (up to 30 ppt) (Fig. 3, D).
 Besides, predicted Ptros was higher near large rivers than near small ones.
 Finally, Ptros was higher on algal substrates than on bottom ones (Fig. 1 C, D; Fig. 3 E, F).
 As mentioned above, distance to the nearest river did not affect Ptros (Fig 3 C).
 144

 Dependency of Ptros on substrate and mussel abundance evaluated by Model 2

 Figure 3.
-The dependence of difference between proportion of MT on algae and bottom substrates (Diff) on proportion of MT in a site (PtrosSite) (A) and estimations of total abundance of MT (B) and ME (D).
+The dependence of difference between proportion of MT on algal and bottom substrates (Diff) on proportion of MT in a site (PtrosSite) (A) and estimations of total abundance of MT (B) and ME (D).
 Principal components from the matrix of T- and E-morphotypes abundances on different substrates are considered as proxies for MT and ME abundances (PC1 and PC2 respectively).
-Points reflect partial residuals but not the raw data.
-The colored gradient bars at the top of the figures reflect linear associations between PC1 and T-morphotype (B) and PC2 and E-morphotype abundance (C).
+Points reflect partial residuals, not raw data.
+Colored gradient bars at the top of the figures reflect linear associations between PC1 and T-morphotype (B) and PC2 and E-morphotype abundance (C).